-This post is the first of my Children and iDevices: iPads, iPhones and iPods 5 part series.
+This post is the first of my Children and iDevices 5 part series.

 As a psychotherapist in part-time private practice and full-time stay at home mum, like most people these days, I’d feel somewhat lost without my iPad.
 Its benefits are endless: appointment scheduler, camera, children’s playground finder, weather forecaster, recipe index, cinema booking office, music player, daily meditations, online bookstore, email, social media business and life organiser…all in the one spot!